-The trick to making great Mashed Potatoes is to cook the potatoes until fork tender, drain, then add back into the saucepan over medium heat to dry them out.
-This not only removes excess water from the potatoes, as you stir them you break them up making it easier to mash when adding the cream and butter.
+The trick to making great mashed potatoes is to cook the potatoes until they are fork tender, drained, then added back into the saucepan and stirred to dry them out.
+This not only removes excess water from the potatoes, as you stir them you break them up making it easier to mash when the cream and butter are added.
 Less water means more cream and butter are absorbed by the potatoes.

 If you over boiled your potatoes, check out my post for How to Fix Over Boiled Potatoes.

 I usually cook 5 pounds of potatoes for my family gatherings.
 I always feel it's better to have a little too much than not enough.
 Any leftovers can be reheated in a saucepan with some milk or cream.
 You can also make potato pancakes.
 My father-in-law would make take out his perfectly seasoned cast iron pan, add some butter, form patties with leftover mashed potatoes, and fry them for a few minutes on each side until browned.
 They’re crispy on the outside and creamy on the inside and super delicious.

 If you’re like me and want to get as many things done before company arrives, here are some tips:

 You can peel the potatoes the night before, cut into even slices - about ¾" - and place in a saucepan with cold salted water.
 Store in the refrigerator overnight.
 Next day, boil and continue with the recipe.

 Peel the potatoes, rinse, slice, and place in a large saucepan with cold salted water and continue with the recipe.
 After you’re finished whipping and seasoning them, drizzle some cream creating a thin layer to coat the top.
 Place the pan into a skillet larger than your saucepan and add some hot water.
 Set the heat to low.
 Place the cover slightly askew.
 As long as the water is hot - not boiling - your mashed potatoes will stay hot without burning.
 I would only recommend this for an hour or two.
 When ready to serve, stir and plate.